Never miss an MBA/BBA update again

 The IIRF rankings are particularly helpful for MBA aspirants, since they extend beyond mere scholarly scores and consider real-world factors important to students, such as ROI (Return on Investment), alumni network and corporate relationships.
 These rankings enable students to make better choices while selecting a business school that best fits their professional objectives and personal needs.

-Compared with other ranking paradigms such as NIRF (by the Government of India) or global paradigms such as QS or Times Higher Education, IIRF presents an India-centered view.
+Compared with other ranking paradigms such as NIRF (by the Government of India) or global paradigms such as QS or Times Higher Education, IIRF presents an India-centred view.
 It covers a broad number of institutions and tends to spot upcoming B-Schools that are often not included in the global rankings.
 This makes IIRF more useful for those who are planning to pursue management studies in India.

 What is an IIRF Ranking?